-In order to calculate the number of bisques a pair should have in a games of doubles, use the Trigger index in the table above.
-Add the trigger indices together for the pair and divide by two.
+In order to calculate the number of bisques a pair should have in a game of doubles, use the trigger Index in the table above.
+Add the trigger indices together for the pair and then divide by two.
 Round down, if necessary, to the nearest trigger index and, using the above table, equate that to the handicap (number of bisques).

 A pair with SC handicaps of 2.5 and 8 would have an index of 75+40=115, halved equals 57.5, rounded down to the nearest index equals 55.
 So the pair would have 5 bisques

 A pair with SC handicaps of 6 and 2P would have an index of 50+110=160, halved equals 80.
 This means that the pair has 2 bisques

 A pair with SC handicaps of 0 and 3P would have an index of 100+115=215, halved equals 107.5, rounded down equals 105.
 So the pair would be required to do one mandatory peel.